DecLearn/declearn/docs/quickstart.md

 declearn-quickrun --config <path_to_toml_file>
 ```

-The TOML file has six sections, some optional.
-Note the order does not matter,
+The TOML file has six sections, some of which are optional.
+Note that the order
-and that we give illustrative, not necessarily functionnal examples.
+does not matter, and that we give illustrative, not necessarily functionnal
+examples.

 **`[network]`: Network configuration** used by both client and server,
 most notably the port, host, and ssl certificates.
 An example: